chandrabhraman/awesome-lunar-gnc-resources/README.md

 * Control the vehicle's attitude and orientation (i.e., its orientation in space) and control the vehicle's trajectory (i.e., its path through space)
 * Control the vehicle's propulsion system (e.g., its thrusters or engines)

-This repository compiles useful Open Source resources for lunar mission GNC:
+This repository compiles useful resources for lunar mission GNC:

 ## Spacecraft GNC